aryanjassal/transcodine/README.md

 grouped by directories by architecture and needs to be done manually at parse-time.
 This also introduces a limitation where empty directories cannot be made, they can only be made implicitly via file creation.

-To minimise the impact of the bins in memory, the archive must be streamed to decrypt it.
-This streaming requires the archive to be written to a temporary directory, completely unlocked.
-This can be taken advantage of by malicious actors.
-Moreover, if the program crashed unexpectedly, chances are that the archive will remain decrypted.
-It needs to be manually cleaned up and does reflect a security breach.

 ### Notes